C4ptainCrunch/thesis/source/index.rst

 more than a full revolution and the starting hole is skipped during the second and subsequent passes.

-If the current player's opponent has no seed left in his half of the board, the current player has to play a move that gives him seeds if such a move exists.
+If the current player's opponent has no seed left in his half board, the current player has to play a move that gives him seeds if such a move exists.

-This rule is called the "let the opponent play" or "don't starve your opponent".
+This rule is called the "feed your opponent".

-This rule has for second consequence that if a player plays a move that could capture every seed of the opponent, he may play this move but he may not capture the seeds as it would also prevent the opponent of playing.

-In the following example, the south player has to play the fifth pit because playing the first would leave the opponent without any move to play.
+In the following example, South has to play the fifth pit because playing the first would leave the opponent without any move to play.